Pawandeep16/DailyBlog/Readme.md

 **Date : 22-March-2022**
-## Installing new Erpnext on server
+## Installing new ERPGuru on server
-- First we install the new instance of  frappe framework on the Server then install erpnext with education domain.
+- First we install the new instance of  frappe framework on the Server then install ERPGuru with education domain.
 - After this we are collecting students areound 5000 and teachers (114) data from Nankana Sahib Public School.
-- Arranging data according to doctype in erpnext.
+- Arranging data according to doctype in ERPGuru.
 - Setting up the school.

 **Date : 23-March-2022**
 ##  Arrange naming series company wise
 While new applicant is registered in system by default system generate naming series.
 We are trying to change it company wise For eg. if we are member of company A, then naming series include A-2022-00001.</p>
-For this we follow official erpnext tutorial [More Detail](https://docs.erpnext.com/docs/v13/user/manual/en/customize-erpnext/articles/company-wise-naming-series#:~:text=The%20need%20is%20to%20create,be%20SINV%2DB%2D0001.)
+For this we follow official ERPGuru tutorial [More Detail](https://docs.ERPGuru.com/docs/v13/user/manual/en/customize-ERPGuru/articles/company-wise-naming-series#:~:text=The%20need%20is%20to%20create,be%20SINV%2DB%2D0001.)
-Using this we get error the we take reference from other discuss.erpnext where we use (.abbr.-.YYYY.-) in option of Naming Series
+Using this we get error the we take reference from other discuss.ERPGuru where we use (.abbr.-.YYYY.-) in option of Naming Series

 **Date : 24-March-2022**
 ## Arranging Student data